zxqlxy/High_Temperature_Extraction/README.md

 </p>
 Not only that, we need to normalize the data (it turns out each different picture can have different scale) so that the max and min are 1.0 and -1.0 respectively.

+### week 3
+Now, the preprocess first mask out (set masked area to minimum of one picture) and then normalize.
+Also, after some observations, the unwanted results (sun flare) occurs mostly when the maximum of the picture is less than 10^8.